 Clinical research, or research directly involving humans, works hand-in-hand with basic research to improve outcomes for patients.
-Clinical research seeks to better understand or to investigate methods to intervene to improve treatment for a condition or disease.
+Clinical research seeks to better understand or to investigate methods to intervene to improve treatment of a condition or disease.
 As our understanding of the cause and progression of Dravet syndrome in human patients has grown over the years through clinical research, it has improved standards of clinical care for patients as well as informed the direction of basic science research to focus on particular symptoms and interventions.
 In turn, basic science discoveries have led to interventional clinical trials of new medications and therapies for Dravet syndrome.
+Those advancements have only been possible because the patient-family community has participated in research efforts.